Skip to main content

 image-20240612-095200.png

-The distribution list can contain as many personalization columns as desired.
-These columns then get inserted into the text when you send the SMS message.
-The REF, TYPE, and ADDR fields are mandatory fields for sending your message.
-The information for these fields must be included in all lines in the distribution list.
+Your distribution list can include as many personalization columns as needed.
+These columns are inserted into the SMS message when it is sent.
+The following fields are mandatory and must be included in every line of the distribution list:

-The following table describes the columns in the distribution list:
+The table below describes each column in the distribution list:

 Column name